 Social Workers in Congress

-The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the United States, with 55 Chapters in every state, and Washington DC, Guam, New York City, Puerto Rico, and the U.S. Virgin Islands.
-Our members are practitioners, educators, researchers, and policy makers who work with individuals, families and communities in numerous settings to address challenges such as child abuse and neglect, poverty, chronic illness, substance abuse, mental illness, and disaster recovery.
+The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the United States, with 54 Chapters in every state, and Washington DC, Guam, Puerto Rico, and the U.S. Virgin Islands.
+Our members are practitioners, educators, researchers, and policy makers who work with individuals, families, and communities in numerous settings to address challenges such as child abuse and neglect, poverty, chronic illness, substance use disorder, mental illness, and disaster recovery.

 NASW works to enhance the professional growth and development of social workers; to create and maintain standards for the social work profession; and to advance sound social policies that support the well-being of individuals, families, and communities.